csim063/NRT_Forest_Model_jl/Lab_book.md

 - Add impact of edge effect to disease spread.
 Should be easy enough to just add an extra chance of global infection to edge trees of target species
 - Add additional disease impacts resulting from becoming symptomatic.
 - Could possibly improve performance by making different agents if there is or isn't disease present as if there is no disease agents require far less parameters
+- Currently phytophera is impacted by the growth reduction parameter if edge effects are on.
+This is to increase the spread for edge cells but as growth reduction is a combination of edge impacts and species competition it may need to be untied to simply be edge effects.
+- Add some impact on seedling regeration from other gradients, currently only shade height is taken into account.
+Implementing this could be as simple as adding a second condition to the if statement in `assign_seedling()` and `ldd_within()`, but some thought will need to be required to ensure that this cutoff is random not static or else some cells may never sprout seeds (this may be desired)